-The Company entered into an exclusive license agreement with Torii under which Torii paid the Company \$1.5 million in license fees and made a \$1.5 million equity investment in the Company in 1996.
-A milestone payment of \$1.0 million was made in April 1997.
-While the license agreement provides for potential milestone payments of up to \$18.0 million and royalties on future sales of licensed products in Japan, there can be no assurance that Torii will continue to develop the product in Japan or that if it does so that it will result in meeting the milestones or achieving future sales of licensed products in Japan.
+The Company entered into an exclusive license agreement with Torii Pharmaceutical Co., Ltd. ("Torii") under which Torii paid the Company \$1.5 million in license fees and made a \$1.5 million equity investment in the Company in 1996.
+The first milestone payment of \$1 million was received in 1997.
+While the license agreement provides for potential milestone payments of up to an additional \$18 million and royalties on future sales of licensed products in Japan, there can be no assurance that Torii will continue to develop the product in Japan or that if it does so that it will result in meeting the milestones or achieving future sales of licensed products in Japan.

 The Company plans to finance its needs principally from its existing capital resources and interest thereon, from payments under collaborative and licensing agreements with corporate partners, through research grants, and to the extent available, through lease or loan financing and future public or private financings.
 The Company believes that its available funds will be sufficient to fund the Company's operations at least through 1998.
 However, this is a forward-looking statement, and no assurance can be given that there will be no change that would consume available resources significantly before such time.
-The Company's long-term capital requirements and the adequacy of its available funds will depend upon many factors, including results of research and development, results of product testing, relationships with strategic partners, changes in the focus and direction of the Company's research and development programs, competitive and technological advances and the FDA regulatory process.
-Additional funding, whether through additional sales of securities or collaborative or other arrangements with corporate partners or from other sources, may not be available when needed or on terms acceptable to the Company.
-Insufficient funds may require the Company to delay, scale-back or eliminate certain of its research and development programs or to license third parties to commercialize products or technologies that the Company would otherwise undertake itself.
+The Company's future capital requirements will depend on many factors, including continued scientific progress in its research, drug discovery and development programs, the magnitude of these programs, progress with preclinical studies and clinical trials, prosecuting and enforcing patent claims, competing technological and market developments, changes in existing collaborative research or development relationships, the ability of the Company to establish additional collaborative relationships, and the cost of manufacturing scale-up and effective marketing activities and arrangements.
+Additional funds, if any, may possibly be raised through financing arrangements or collaborative relationships and/or the issuance of preferred or common stock or convertible securities, on terms and prices significantly more favorable than those of the currently outstanding Common Stock, which could have the effect of diluting or adversely affecting the holdings or rights of existing stockholders of the Company.
+In addition, collaborative arrangements may require the Company to transfer certain material rights to such corporate partners.
+If adequate funds are not available, the Company will be required to delay, scale back or eliminate one or more of its research, drug discovery or development programs or attempt to obtain funds through arrangements with collaborative partners or others that may require the Company to relinquish some or all of its rights to certain of its intellectual property, product candidates or products.